Shedhatch/Shedhatch/README.md

 ## Me, I and myself

 Hey there I'm [@Shedhatch](https://github.com/Shedhatch) but call me Adrien.
-I'm currently learning programming through university courses and I'm undertaking my third year of university.
+I'm currently learning programming through university courses.
+I'm currently undertaking my third year of university.
 I'm open to suggestions and ideas to improve my code and/or my Github profile.
 Feel free to open an issue If you need to share some super cool tips with me!